ngtn0502/javascript-note/README.md

 ## Closure

+`free variable` is the variable outside the function but you still have the access to

 the return of the function object (in the execution context) is different with where the function live in memory (in the creation phrase)

 it mainly about the idea of **_Function return a function_**